 - 1. Any report of a missing or suspected missing student is to be reported to the Public Safety Department.
 Reports may also be made to any member of Residence Life staff or the office of the Dean of Students. - 2.
 When a resident student cannot be located for a period of 24 hours or less, the Director of Public Safety, Director of Residence Life and Dean of Students, once notified, will commence an investigation into the student's whereabouts.
 This process will include, but not be limited to, interviews of friends, students, professors and a review of College records. - 3.
 Every student living in the Residence Halls has an option to register a confidential contact person.
 This individual will be notified if the student is deemed missing, and only authorized College officials and law enforcement will have access to this information in furtherance of an investigation.
 Manhattan College will notify a custodial parent or guardian if a missing student is less than 18 years of age and not emancipated in addition to any additional contact person designated by the student. - 4.
-To register a confidential contact log into the myHousing web portal at go.manhattan.edu/myHousing.
-You can also click the myHousing button on the MC portal. - 5.
-If a resident student is not able to be located or contacted within 24 hours, the Director of Public Safety will contact the New York City Police Department to initiate an official police investigation.
+To register a confidential contact log into the my Housing web portal at go.manhattan.edu/myHousing.
+You can also click the my Housing button on the MC portal. - 5.
+If a resident student is not located or contacted within 24 hours, the Director of Public Safety will contact the New York City Police Department to initiate an official police investigation.
 Manhattan College will continue to coordinate with and assist the NYPD in support of this investigation.

-Emergency Response Guide for Students, Faculty & Staff Sexual Assault
+Emergency Response Guide Sexual Assault

 Everyone at MC needs to know how to respond to a sexual assault incident.
 Remember, no matter when or where the assault occurred, support and referral resources are available to help you.
 Reporting a sexual assault may help prevent another assault.
 Tell someone and get help.
-As a Lasallian Catholic College, we seek to honor and respect the dignity of all individuals.
 Manhattan College will offer assistance and support to any student who is the survivor of a sexual assault.
 You should know-